|Elliott Sound Products||Project 05, Rev-C|

 Rod Elliott - ESP

-The original version of P05 has been around for a very long time now (around 4 years before it was retired), and the successor (Rev-A) is over two years old as well.
+The original version of P05 has been around for a very long time now (around 4 years before it was retired), and the successors (Rev-A and Rev-B) are well over two years old as well.
 Although the performance of the original or the Rev-A was not lacking in any way, Rev-A saw the change to adjustable regulators.
 This allows greater flexibility (one can easily make a small variable lab supply with the new version), and the adjustable regulators actually have lower noise.

 The Rev-A PCB had a loss of AC detector, but this is now upgraded to a full muting circuit.
 Muting is now even easier (the AUX output can simply drive a relay), or it provides a useful signal for any other circuits that can benefit from a muting signal.